Cross ratios and cubulations of hyperbolic groups: The Morse property in cube complexes.

 The \emph{contracting boundary} $\partial_cX$ was introduced in \cite{Charney-Sultan}.
 Disregarding topologies for the moment, $\partial_cX$ is the subset of the visual boundary $\partial_{\infty}X$ that consists of points represented by contracting $\CAT$ rays.

-In order to relate the contracting boundary $\partial_cX$ and the Roller boundary $\partial X$, we introduce the following:
+In order to relate the contracting boundary $\partial_cX$ and the Roller boundary $\partial X$, we introduce the following (see Lemma~\ref{rays to cu} for the equivalence in the definition):

-\begin{defn} We say that a point $x\in\partial X$ is \emph{contracting} (or a \emph{contracting ultrafilter}) if one (equivalently, all) combinatorial ray representing $x$ is contracting.
+\begin{defn} We say that a point $x\in\partial X$ is \emph{contracting} (or a \emph{contracting ultrafilter}) if one (equivalently, each) combinatorial ray representing $x$ is contracting.
 We denote the set of contracting ultrafilters by $\partial_{\rm cu}X\cu\partial X$. \end{defn}

 We stress that our definition of contracting point is not equivalent to the one in Remark~6.7 of \cite{Fernos-Lecureux-Matheus}; in fact, our notion is weaker.

 In general, the inclusion $\partial_{\rm cu}X\cu\partial X$ is strict.
 If however $X$ is Gromov hyperbolic, every combinatorial ray in $X$ is contracting (see e.g.\ Theorem~3.3 in \cite{Genevois2}) and we have $\partial_{\rm cu}X=\partial X$.